-Economic Development Organizations
+Economic Development Organizations and Groups

 Whether your community is large or small, urban or rural, the following organizations are a good source to help you promote partnerships throughout your community:

-Union of BC Municipalities (UBCM) was formed to provide a common voice for local government and this role is as important today as it was 100 years ago.
+- Union of BC Municipalities (UBCM) was formed to provide a common voice for local government and this role is as important today as it was 100 years ago.
 UBCM initiates, monitors, interprets and reacts where such changes could have an effect on local governments and the communities they serve.

 Email us at email@example.com to add a B.C. economic development organization to this list.